wp-plugins/instantsearch-for-woocommerce/readme.txt

 2. Search for 'InstantSearch+ for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
+5. Add any search widget (like WooCommerce Product Search) to your preferred location by visiting Wordpress Admin ==> Appearance ==> Widgets

 Having issues?  contact support@instantsearchplus.com